tf2pickup-pl/docs.tf2pickup.pl/docs/reverse-proxy-deployment.md

 - have Global API key with a user account email instead of the restricted API key,
 - invalid file syntax,
 - invalid token file permissions (not 600),
-- does not have a DNS server connection working.
+- do not have a DNS server connection working.

-When certificate is obtained, we suggest you to leave this two commands in a root crontab file (opened by a command `crontab -e` as root):
+When certificate is obtained, we suggest you to leave these two commands in the root crontab file (opened by a command `crontab -e` as root):

 ```crontab
 0  1   20 * *   certbot certonly --non-interactive -d 'tf2pickup.de' -d '*.tf2pickup.de' --dns-cloudflare --dns-cloudflare-credentials /root/.secrets/cloudflare --rsa-key-size 4096 --must-staple